A dynamical approach to spanning and surplus edges of random graphs: Introduction

 Here and in the rest of the paper {\em connected} means connected by a path of edges in the usual graph theory sense.
 If the minimal path is in fact an edge, this is typically clear from the context.
 A connected component is a subset $S$ of vertices such that any two vertices in $S$ are connected, and no vertex in $S^c$ is connected to a vertex in $S$.
 With this convention, any two different connected components merge at the minimal connection time of a pair of vertices $(k,l)$ (where $k$ is from one, and $l$ from the other component) to form a single connected component.
 Let the mass of any connected component be equal to the number of its vertices.
-Due to elementary properties of independent exponential random variables, it is immediate that a pair of connected components merges at the rate equal to the product of their masses.
-In other words, the vector of sizes of the connected components of the continuous-time random graph evolves according to the \emph{multiplicative coalescent} (MC) dynamics:
+Due to elementary properties of independent exponential random variables, it is immediate that

-Due to the relation $p= 1-\mathrm{e}^{-t}$, this continuous-time random graph exhibits the same phase transition as $G(n,\cdot)$ doe as $n$ diverges, at the critical time $1/n$ plus a lower order term.
+In other words, the vector of ordered sizes of the connected components of the continuous-time random graph evolves according to the \emph{multiplicative coalescent} (MC) dynamics.
+Due to the relation $p= 1-\mathrm{e}^{-t}$ (and $1 - \mathrm{e}^{-t} \approx t$ for small $t$), this continuous-time random graph exhibits the same phase transition as $G(n,\cdot)$ does as $n$ diverges, at the critical time $1/n$ plus a lower order term.

 Aldous \cite{aldRGMC} extended this construction as follows: instead of mass $1$, let vertex $i\in [n]$ have initial mass $x_i>0$.
 For each $i,j\in [n]$ let the edge between $i$ and $j$ appear at rate $x_i \cdot x_j$, independently of others.
 In the sequel, we will call this process the \emph{Aldous' (inhomogeneous) continuous-time random graph} and denote by $(\mathcal{G}^{\pmb{x}}(t), t\ge 0)$ a graph-valued continuous-time Markov process following this dynamic.